Analysis charts

 In the following example, the Internet Tax Amount column heading has been clicked, and the corresponding information on the chart has also been selected.

-When using design mode (when the Design button on the VIEW ribbon has been clicked), you can click either the table heading or the corresponding row selector or column selector (the area between a table heading and the first cell in the row or column) to select the data in the corresponding column.
+While designing a chart, you can click either the table heading or the corresponding row selector or column selector (the area between a table heading and the first cell in the row or column) to select the data in the corresponding column.

 For more information on using column and row selectors, see Choosing Ranges of Cells in an Analysis.